seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 Primitives are described as a collection of __vertices__.
 These vertices are passed to the GPU and it then _rasterises_ them into __fragments__.
 These fragments may be filtered, blended and anti-aliased and ultimately may be drawn as pixels on your screen.
 So remember, _fragments are not pixels_.

 ### Coordinate systems
-The OpenGL __coordinate system__ is quite simple - put simply, the range of visible coordinates within the view port goes from -1.0 to 1.0 in the X, Y and Z directions.
+The OpenGL __coordinate system__ requires some explanation - put simply, the range of visible coordinates within the viewport goes from -1.0 to 1.0 in the X, Y and Z directions.
 This coordinate space is known as __normalized device coordinates__ or NDC, and anything falling outside of this range will not be rendered.
-The X and Y coordinates describe the horizontal and vertical component of the pixel (-1, -1 corresponds with the bottom left corner of the view port) and the Z axis is the _depth_ component that is used for depth testing (if enabled.)
+The X and Y coordinates describe the horizontal and vertical component of the pixel (-1, -1 corresponds with the bottom left corner of the viewport) and the Z axis is the _depth_ component that is used for depth testing (if enabled.)
 By default the NDC Z coordinates move _away from_ the viewer, so +Z is into the screen.

 {% img center /images/upload/2015-05-09-gl_1_ndc.png "Normalised device coordinates (NDC).
 By convention XYZ shown as RGB" %}

+__But you won't be using NDC directly__ - you will be rendering your primitives in what is known as _clip coordinates_, which are _very_ similar to NDC except with a 4th dimension.
+You might be somewhat confused when you write your first vertex shader, when setting the mandatory `gl_Position` variable with the vertex coordinates (described later) you'll notice it is a `vec4`.
+What's the 4th dimension for?
+It turns out the 4th dimension _w_ is used for _perspective division_, which is super useful for 3D graphics but useless for 2D.
+For now you just have to know that when the GPU transforms from _clip coordinates_ to _NDC_ it uses the calculation `ndc_coords = clip_coords.xyz / clip_coords.w`.
+So if in doubt, try setting `w` to 1.0 for now.

-When programming in 2D you can draw simply to the view port using these coordinates.
+When programming in 2D you can draw simply to the viewport using these coordinates.
 The sample application in this article will draw a primitive using normalised device coordinates directly.

 3D coordinate systems are more complicated and I will discuss them in depth in a later article.
 For now it is interesting to note two things: first, by convention OpenGL coordinate systems other than NDC generally have the Z axis moving _towards_ the viewer, so the _negative_ Z axis goes into the screen.

 Secondly, when rendering 3D primitives the verticies that describe the primitive are usually transformed in between a well defined sequence of coordinate spaces.
 The coordinates in the model's local __model space__ are first moved to __world space__ where their position and orientation is given relative to all other objects in a scene (some may use the same model, but will look different because they have different model space transformations.)
 Then the coordinates are transformed to __view space__ where their position and orientation are relative to the viewer's eye.
-Then they are transformed into NDC coordinates and finally into what is known as __clip space__.
+Then they are transformed into clip coordinates and finally NDC as before.
 All this will be described later - I just wanted to list the terms here for completeness.

+One final thing I will mention about 3D coordinates is that it is common to specify 3D positions, directions and transformations using 4 dimensional vectors and matricies.
+I won't go into it now but it is very useful to remember that _positional_ coordinates generally have a 4th dimension _w_ set to 1.0 and directions generally have _w_ set to 0.
+This makes the linear algebra work out nicely when multiplying against transformation matricies as the 4th dimension in the vector usually controls the translation factor of the transformation, which is not relevant for directions.

 ### Shaders and the render pipeline
 The render pipeline describes how, every draw call, the verticies in your primitives are passed to your shaders, clipped, rasterised, then blended and otherwise processed into pixels on your screen (or some other render buffer.)

-#### Overview
+#### Pipeline summary
 TODO VAOs, glEnableVertexAttribArray and glEnableVertexArrayAttrib

 TODO Draw calls glDrawArrays, glDrawElements

 To draw a primitive, the GPU first needs your _vertex data_.
 The GPU will decode your vertex data to extract _vertex attributes_ and pass those into your _vertex shader_ once for each vertex.
-Your vertex shader is expected to output NDC coordinates for that vertex so the GPU knows where on the screen to show it (if at all,) and information that the GPU should pass on to your fragment shader for fragments derived from this vertex.
+Your vertex shader is expected to output clip coordinates for that vertex so the GPU knows where on the screen to show it (if at all,) and information that the GPU should pass on to your fragment shader for fragments derived from this vertex.

 Once the GPU has processed all vertices the GPU can clip out all vertices that it won't be rendering and then _rasterise_ the display, which generates a series of fragments which sort-of represent the pixels of the primitive being drawn.
 The GPU will then call your _fragment shader_ for each fragment, passing it the relevant output data of your _vertex shader_.

 You invoke the rendering pipeline by calling one of the `glDraw*` functions (for example `glDrawArrays()`.)
 Unless you're using the fixed function pipeline you'll have to have a shader program bound.
 The shader program tells the GPU which vertex shader and fragment shader to invoke.
-You will also have to specify the vertex data of the primitive you are rendering.
+You will also have to specify the vertex data (the vertex positions and perhaps other information such as the vertex normals and colours) of the primitive you are rendering.

 {% uml %}
-title Simplified render pipeline
+title The render pipeline

 actor "client app"
 control GPU

-"client app" -> GPU : uniforms\n(glUniform())
+"client app" -> GPU : set uniforms\n(glUniform())
-"client app" -> GPU : vertex data buffer\n(glVertexAttribPointer())
+"client app" -> GPU : set vertex data buffer\n(glVertexAttribPointer())
-"client app" -> GPU : invoke renderer\n(glDraw*())
+"client app" -> GPU : glDrawElements() or\nglDrawArrays()

 == vertex processing ==

-hnote over GPU : extract vertex attributes\nfrom vertex data buffer GPU -> "vertex\nshader" : uniforms and\nvertex attributes
+hnote over GPU : extract vertex attributes\nfrom vertex data buffer loop for each vertex
+  GPU -> "vertex\nshader" : uniforms and\nvertex attributes
   activate "vertex\nshader"
   "vertex\nshader" --> GPU : gl_Position
   "vertex\nshader" --> GPU : fragment varyings
   deactivate "vertex\nshader"

-== vertex post-processing ==
+end

-hnote over GPU : clipping etc... hnote over GPU : rasterise primitives\ninto fragments
+hnote over GPU : clipping, etc... hnote over GPU : rasterise primitives\ninto fragments,\ninterpolate frag varyings

 == fragment processing ==

 loop for each fragment
-  hnote over GPU : depth test etc hnote over GPU : interpolate frag varyings
   GPU -> "fragment\nshader" : uniforms and\nfragment varyings
   activate "fragment\nshader"
   "fragment\nshader" --> GPU : gl_FragColor
   deactivate "fragment\nshader"
+end
-  hnote over GPU : blend fragment end
+hnote over GPU : test fragment visibility hnote over GPU : blend fragment

 boundary FrameBuffer
 GPU -> FrameBuffer : fragment data
 {% enduml%}

+Once again, if you want more details on how this works have a look at the specs, like the [OpenGL ES 2.0 Spec](https://www.khronos.org/registry/gles/specs/2.0/es_full_spec_2.0.25.pdf).

 #### Passing data to shaders - uniforms, attributes and varyings
 There are two ways your application can pass data to your shaders - _uniforms_ that are set only once per `glDraw*` call and and _attributes_ that may be different per-vertex.
 In addition, fragment shaders receive per-fragment input derived from the output of the vertex shader in _varyings_.

 A _uniform_ represents a variable that remains the same for the rendering of an entire primitive.
 This might be something like the object material or the position of the sun.
 Uniforms are set with the `glUniform*` functions (for example `glUniform3f()` will set a uniform of type `vec3` in your shader.)
 Setting a uniform will make it available in any of your shaders that are want to use it.

+Uniforms may also be structures and arrays - the syntax to declare and use structs and arrays in GLSL (the shader code) is very similar to C, but setting them from the client application is a little tricky.

+To set uniform values in a structure you essentially treat the variable as if it is in the namespace of the structure name.
+E.g., if the shader contains the code `struct Point { float x; float y; }; uniform Point p1;` you can access `p1.x` with exactly that syntax: `auto u_p1x = glGetUniformLocation(my_program, "p1.x")`.

+To set uniform values in an array you access the specific array element using standard C syntax.
+If the shader contains the code `float xs[10];` you can get the location of a particluar element of `xs` with `auto u_xs = glGetUniformLocation(my_program, "xs[0]")`.
+You can use this uniform location to either set a single element using `glUniform*()` or set a number of the elements using `glUniform*v()`.

 An _attribute_ represents data related to the current vertex being processed.
 Although you can specify vertex data for all vertices in a primitive using the `glVertexAttrib*` functions, you will much more commonly pass a pointer to a buffer of data to be passed into the GPU through the `glVertexAttribPointer*` functions and then tell the GPU how to extract the attribute data from that buffer.